saleel/blog/content/blog/email-wallet/index.md

 For this, a 4337 wallet could be explored, where the user's browser calls 4337 Bundler with proof of email as the `UserOp` signature.
 The account key can be a PIN code entered by the user and stored in the browser.

-However, a client-side proving will require the user to copy the whole email content and paste in to a web app. **This is a bad UX** considering sending money is a frequent use-case and demands a simple UX that also works from mobile.
+However, a client-side proving will require the user to copy the whole email content and paste it to a web app. **This is a bad UX** considering sending money is a frequent use-case and demands a simple UX that also works from mobile.

 On the other hand, **users could self-host Relayer on their own computer** to avoid trusting a third party.